simorgh1/golang/webapp/Readme.md

 ## Building without debug files

-In order to reduce the size og compiled golang build, we could pass the following build arguments for building a smaller size by excluding debug information.
+In order to reduce the size of compiled golang build, we could pass the following build arguments for building a smaller size by excluding debug information.

 ```bash
 go build -ldflags "-s -w" ./hello.go